daaquan/slim-angular/README.md

 Contains the frontend application built with AngularJS.
 The files contained in `js/` are also minified, this time in the `public/minified/app.min.js` file.

-## Working with Nuragio
+## Working with slim-angular

-Working in a project created wit Nuragio is easy.
+Working in a project created wit slim-angular is easy.
 All the server-side logic is in the `php/` folder, styles are in `css/` and javascripts in `js/`.
 There's two subtilities :

  - you need to run Gulp to build styles and javascripts into the `public/minified` folder.
  - HTTP requests must be secured using the tokenizer